tarynpratt/tarynpivots.com/content/post/2021/fighting-with-deadlocks.md

 Most people who manage a highly transactional database are probably familiar with deadlocks, or have seen them pop up every now and then.
 We had them in the past when provisioning schemas, but it was long ago and we thought the issue was over.

-But, after the launch of free teams, I was receiving a deadlock email alert every few hours from <a href="https://www.sentryone.com/products/sentryone-platform/sql-sentry/sql-server-performance-monitoring" target="_blank">SQL Sentry</a>.
+But, after the launch of free teams, I was receiving a deadlock email alert every few hours from [SQL Sentry](https://www.sentryone.com/products/sentryone-platform/sql-sentry/sql-server-performance-monitoring).
 While these email alerts provided some details into the issue, I needed to dig in further to figure out what exactly was happening, and try to resolve it.
 Thankfully, I have a handful of tools at my disposal to help investigate what we were seeing.

-Between SQL Sentry and Brent Ozar’s <a href="https://www.brentozar.com/archive/2017/12/introducing-sp_blitzlock-troubleshooting-sql-server-deadlocks/" target="_blank">sp_BlitzLock</a>, I was able to get more details on each deadlock, including what the victim was, what type of locks we were hitting, and the processes involved in each deadlock.
+Between SQL Sentry and Brent Ozar’s [sp_BlitzLock](https://www.brentozar.com/archive/2017/12/introducing-sp_blitzlock-troubleshooting-sql-server-deadlocks/), I was able to get more details on each deadlock, including what the victim was, what type of locks we were hitting, and the processes involved in each deadlock.

-The query text of the victim was pretty much <a href="https://twitter.com/tarynpivots/status/1374741995051122689" target="_blank">same each time</a>.
+The query text of the victim was pretty much [same each time](https://twitter.com/tarynpivots/status/1374741995051122689).
 As you can see, it wasn't very helpful, as the victim was always when another process was just trying to set the transaction level (or at least that’s all the text we ever captured):

 ![Repeated deadlock victim](/image/2021/deadlockvictim.png)